 Next, we come to ETFs, the darlings of the industry.
 Their primary appeal is their rock-bottom cost: you can build your own portfolio of ETFs for less than 0.15%.
 ETFs are also available in enormous variety from several providers—including Vanguard, iShares Horizons, TD and BMO—and through any online brokerage.

 Because there are so many ETFs to choose from, and you need to buy and trade the funds yourself as a self-directed investor, this Couch Potato method requires a certain comfort level with managing your own investments.
 But many MoneySense readers know that it’s well worth the time and energy to do the research and go the DIY route.

 Rather than limiting yourself to the basics, advanced spuds can find ETFs that zero-in on specific categories of bonds or stocks: short-term or long-term bonds, government or corporate bonds, large companies, small companies, dividend payers and many others.
 You can also expand your portfolio to include asset classes like emerging markets, real estate, or preferred shares—none of which are available with the other options we’ve discussed.
 These assets might protect portfolio returns during extreme economic conditions, such as stagflation, so adding them could give you an improved all-weather Couch Potato portfolio.

 Finally, nothing should strike fear into the hearts of the big banks, mutual fund providers and advisors more than one-ticket asset-allocation ETFs.
-These ETFs give investors an all-in-one portfolio solution that is well-balanced, globally diversified and automatically rebalanced, with a one-ticket ultra-low-cost purchase.
+These ETFs give investors an all-in-one portfolio solution that is globally diversified and automatically rebalanced, with a one-ticket ultra-low-cost purchase.